woltapp/mitmproxy-mock/README.md

 development.

-MITM stands for man-in-the-middle, i.e., the tool goes in between the client and server, and can caputer, replace, and/or modify requests and responses between them.
+MITM stands for man-in-the-middle, i.e., the tool goes in between the client and server, and can capture, replace, and/or modify requests and responses between them.
 This script is intended specifically to aid development of applications, e.g.: